ifnesi/queues-for-kafka/README.md

 ![image](docs/demo.png)

-### Kafka Consumer vs. Shared Consumers
+### Consumer Groups vs. Share Groups
 To see how Queues for Kafka (KIP-932) differs from traditional consumer groups, try running two instances of the KConsumer (on different terminals):
 ```bash
 mvn -B -q exec:java -Dexec.mainClass=com.example.qtest.KConsumer
 mvn -B -q exec:java -Dexec.mainClass=com.example.qtest.KConsumer
 ```

-Unlike shared consumers (KafkaShareConsumer), Kafka consumers use consumer groups where each partition in a topic is exclusively assigned to one consumer within the group.
+When using consumer groups, each partition in a topic is exclusively assigned to one consumer within the group.

-Since the demo topic (`orders-queue`) only has one partition, only one consumer in the Kafka consumer group will be active, all others will remain idle.
-This behavior contrasts with share groups, where multiple consumers can process messages from the same partition concurrently while Kafka still ensures that each message is delivered to exactly one active consumer.
+Since the demo topic (`orders-queue`) only has one partition, only one consumer in the Kafka consumer group will be receiving messages, all others will remain idle.
+This behavior contrasts with share groups, where multiple consumers can process messages from the same partition concurrently while Kafka still ensures that each message is delivered to exactly one consumer at a time.

 This comparison clearly shows how KIP-932 introduces true queue semantics on top of Kafka’s strong partitioning model.